MARCOS1996/udptools/README.md

 Running method

-        $ node componentcontroller.js -ba <broker's address> -bp <broker's port>
+        $ node dbmanager.js -ba <broker's address> -bp <broker's port>

-This component is the one that controls all other tools, is listening all mqtt messages and depending on the topic and the messages knows what is being requested.

-When a component initializes and connects with the broker, tries to get the previous or more updated configuration.
-The component send the message "get_config" using their own topic and the component controller gets this config from the database and forwards it to the component.

 The database is not ready yet and the component controller sends a hardcoded config.

+# Test Tool - test.js

+Used to perform various test of the implemented tools

+        Test 1 - Tests the Stream Forwarder without using the controller, sends a specific config for local test.
+Now uses              transcodification, needs to be changed.

 # Stream Forwarder - streamforwarder.js